ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ### Understanding NAT Gateway
 A Network Address Translation (NAT) Gateway acts like a secure door that only opens one way.
 It allows your resources inside the private subnet to access the internet for things like updates and downloads but it doesn't allow anything from the internet to enter your private subnet.

-It allows instances in your private subnet to connect to connect to outside services like Databases but restricts external services from connecting to these instances.
+It allows instances in your private subnet to connect to outside services like Databases but restricts external services from connecting to these instances.

 ### Creating a NAT Gateway & Linking it to a Private Subnet
 The following steps are taken to create a NAT Gateway and link it to your Private Subnets using a Routing Table: